-For the first time ever, we will be running an online hackathon on Discord from Saturday May 16 to Sunday May 17, 2020.
+This year, we will be running an online hackathon on Discord from Friday April 22 to Sunday April 24, 2022.
 More information will be posted, but this event is open to all!

-We start at 10am Pacific on Saturday.
+We start in the evening on Friday.
 You'll have the weekend to work on a project.
-Chat on Discord with us as you go!
-Demos will be at 5pm Pacific on Sunday, where we'll join together for a video call to show our projects to each other.
+Demos will be on Sunday evening, where we'll join together for a video call to show our projects to each other.
 Can't make the call?
 Feel free to send a demo video as well, and we will all watch it together!

 Sign up regardless of whether you've got a team, you don't have one but want help finding one, you'd rather make something on your own, or even if you just want to spectate!

 We started TerribleHack in 2015.
 We were young students at the University of Waterloo, eager to temporarily break away from the pressure and professionalism of traditional hackathons.
 We wanted some dedicated time to mix humour and technical savvy and to share the results with our friends.
-The result was the first TerribleHack, and in the past five years, the tradition has continued.
+The result was the first TerribleHack, and in the years since, the tradition has continued.

-We are now University of Waterloo graduates, joined by current students and friends.
-Now that time and space have no meaning, we're here to send you some much-needed levity over the wire with our first online TerribleHack!
+We are now University of Waterloo graduates.
+Now that time and space have no meaning, we're here to send you some much-needed levity over the wire with another online TerribleHack!